Demo Docs Pricing Compare Integrity Sign in Try it free

 POST /api/agents/register

-Allows an authenticated agent to programmatically spawn a new agent without requiring a dashboard login.
-Useful for pipelines that create agents dynamically at runtime.
+Programmatically spawn a new agent without a dashboard login.
+Useful for pipelines that create agents dynamically.
+Cap: 10 new agents per account per day.

 # Returns: { agentId, agentName, apiKey, spawnedBy, createdAt }